-Please check the latest Government advice on travelling abroad and coronavirus before you book a new trip or travel.
-Your insurance cover may be different based on the Government’s advice for your country.
-Read the Foreign, Commonwealth and Development Office (FCDO) travel guidance (opens in a new window).
+Please check the latest Government advice on travelling and the coronavirus before you travel or book a new trip.
+Your travel insurance will not provide cover if you travel to a country where the Foreign, Commonwealth and Development Office (FCDO) advise against ‘all’ travel.

 On this page:

 How you’re covered for the coronavirus

 We want to make sure your next trip is as hassle-free as possible.
 So, here you can find out what cover your travel insurance offers if your trip’s disrupted by the coronavirus or another pandemic.

 If you have FlexPlus travel insurance, our insurance provider made some changes to your cover on 5 October 2021.
 You can find the full details of this change here.